-Suppose you are the victim of a crime or breach of university policy and do not want to pursue action within the university's Rights and Responsibilities process or the criminal justice system.
-In that case, you may still want to consider making a confidential report.
+If you are the victim of a crime or breach of university policy and do not want to pursue action within the university's Director of Student Accountability & Restorative Practices process or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the Director of Security Services or any CSA can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to ensure a safe environment for you and others going forward.
 With such information, the university can keep an accurate record of the number of incidents involving our community, determine whether there is a crime pattern concerning a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the university.
-Pastoral and counseling staff members must report crimes to the university's designated officials for statistical purposes only and must inform their clients that they are obligated to report.
+Confidential Resources including Pastoral and counseling staff members must report crimes to the university's designated officials for statistical purposes only and must inform their clients that they are obligated to report.